Protection Pause & Restoration

 Compensation belongs to clarified harm, not automatic claim.

-Lumen may only move in restoration where carrying capacity is present.
+Lumen belongs to DKWS and may only move in restoration where Carrying Capacity is present.

 LPWS protects the field without becoming a social credit system, punishment system or closed authority.